utlib/collections-uoft/docs/documentation/adding-new-collections.md

 * Staff working on the collection are familiar with metadata best practices and can follow Collections U of T metadata guidelines.
 If you cannot follow Collections U of T metadata guidelines, your collection may be taken offline.
 * You have staffing capacity to support the care and maintenance of the digital collection over time.
 Note: Collections U of T service staff will not have capacity to maintain your collections or web content.
 If you do not maintain your content ingested into Collections U of T, it may be taken offline.
 * You commit to joining the [Collections U of T Teams channel](https://teams.microsoft.com/l/channel/19%3a0c2caaac27a04fe7b6e37018970a66b5%40thread.tacv2/Collections%2520U%2520of%2520T?groupId=2151c2c7-2063-412d-8ebf-de2c9f809003&tenantId=78aac226-2f03-4b4d-9037-b46d56c55210) to follow service updates (Teams channel launched in March 2024).

+## Exceptions: legacy digital collections with repository status
+* Please note that the [Anatomia](https://collections.library.utoronto.ca/repository/anatomia), [Insulin](https://collections.library.utoronto.ca/repository/insulin), [Hollar](https://collections.library.utoronto.ca/repository/hollar) (belonging to [Fisher repository](https://collections.library.utoronto.ca/repository/fisher)) and [KCHA](https://collections.library.utoronto.ca/repository/kcha) (belonging to [EAL repository](https://collections.library.utoronto.ca/repository/eal)) are top-level collections that have "repository" status for technical reasons due to their time sensitive migration off of legacy infrastructure.
+These four are the only top-level collections with repository status in the Collections U of T system.
+The Collections U of T service is **not** enabled to support repository status for any other top-level collections.
+Repository status is only assigned to a U of T library or archives unit.

 {: .note }
 > After your repository is created you can [ingest](https://utlib.github.io/collections-uoft/documentation/ingest-instructions), create collection and item [metadata](https://utlib.github.io/collections-uoft/documentation/metadata), and add [basic pages](https://utlib.github.io/collections-uoft/documentation/add-simple-page) about your digital image collections.